burtscher/PFPL/README.md

 If you use PFPL in your work, please cite the following publication:

 Alex Fallin, Noushin Azami, Sheng Di, Franck Cappello, and Martin Burtscher.
-Fast and Effective Lossy Compression on GPUs and CPUs with Guaranteed Error Bounds.
+"Fast and Effective Lossy Compression on GPUs and CPUs with Guaranteed Error Bounds".
 Proceedings of the 39th IEEE International Parallel and Distributed Processing Symposium.
 June 2025.
 [[doi]](https://doi.org/10.1109/IPDPS64566.2025.00083) [[paper]](https://userweb.cs.txstate.edu/~burtscher/papers/ipdps25a.pdf) [[slides]](https://userweb.cs.txstate.edu/~burtscher/slides/ipdps25a.pptx)

 *This work has been supported in part by the Department of Energy, Office of Science, Advanced Scientific Computing Research (ASCR), under Award Numbers DE-SC0022223 and DE-AC02-06CH11357 as well as by an equipment donation from NVIDIA Corporation.
 This material was supported by the National Science Foundation under Grant Numbers CSSI/OAC #2311875 and CSSI/OAC #2104023.*